 6. Mental & Emotional Well-being

 Mental and emotional health underpin success across all areas.
 This includes resilience, emotional regulation, and proactive self-care.
-Globally, mental health concerns affect a notable share of people, emphasizing the need for ongoing care6.
+Stress and mental health challenges are widespread, so proactive care matters for long-term function and relationships46.

 - Establish a short daily mindfulness practice.